Montauk, New York

-Montauk (/ˈmɒntɔːk/ MON-tawk) is a hamlet and census-designated place (CDP) in East Hampton and Suffolk County, New York, on the eastern end of the South Shore of Long Island.
+Montauk (/ˈmɒntɔːk/ MON-tawk) is a hamlet and census-designated place (CDP) in East Hampton and Suffolk County, New York, on the eastern end of the South Shore of Long Island in the United States.
 As of the 2020 United States census, the CDP's population was 4,318.

 The CDP encompasses an area that stretches approximately 13 mi from Napeague to the easternmost tip of New York State at Montauk Point Light.
 The hamlet encompasses a small area about halfway between the two points.

 Located at the tip of the South Fork peninsula of Long Island, 118 mi east of New York City, Montauk has been used as an Army, Navy, Coast Guard, and Air Force base.
-The Montauk Point Light was the first lighthouse in New York state and is the fourth oldest active lighthouse in the United States.
+The Montauk Point Lighthouse is the oldest lighthouse in New York State and was commissioned by President George Washington in 1792.

 Montauk is a major tourist destination with six state parks.
 It is particularly famous for its fishing, claiming to have more world saltwater fishing records than any other port in the world.
 Located 20 mi off the Connecticut coast, it is home to the largest commercial and recreational fishing fleet in New York state.

 History

 17th century

 Montauk derives its name from the Montaukett tribe, an Algonquian-speaking tribe who lived in the area.
 In 1614, Dutch explorer Adriaen Block encountered the tribe at Montauk Point, which he named Hoeck van de Visschers, or "Point of the Fishers".
 Two decades later, in 1637, the Montauketts sided for their own protection with the New England settlers in the Pequot War in Connecticut.
 In the aftermath the Montauketts were to sell Gardiners Island.
-In 1648 what would become the Town of Easthampton (first Maidstone) was sold to settlers by the colony of Connecticut and the colony of New Haven while retaining the lands to the east, from the hills rising above where the first fort stood (Napeague, New York) to Montauk Point.
+In 1648, Wyandanch and other eastern Long Island sachems conveyed land extending from the eastern boundary of Southampton to the east side of Napeague to Theophilus Eaton, governor of the New Haven Colony, and Edward Hopkins, governor of Connecticut.
 The western boundary of today's Hither Hills State Park is also known as the 1648 purchase line.

 In 1653, the Narragansett-Montaukett War started.
 Narragansetts under Ninigret attacked and burned the Montaukett village, killing 30 and capturing one of Chief Wyandanch's daughters.
 The daughter was recovered with the aid of Lion Gardiner (who in turn was given a large portion of Smithtown, New York in appreciation).
 The Montauketts, ravaged by smallpox and fearing extermination by the Narragansetts, were provided temporary refuge by white settlers in East Hampton.
 Many short but famous battles ensued.
 The skirmishes ended in 1657.
 Fort Pond Bay derives its name from a Montaukett "fort" on its shore.
 A deed was issued in 1661 titled "Ye deed of Guift" which granted all of the lands east of Fort Pond to be for the common use of both the indigenous people and the townsmen.